Masinjaka/device_firmware_releases/README.md

 # device_firmware_releases
-Firmware releases for  bluefruit nrf52840 board
+Firmware releases (works on nrf52840 chips only).